Yung Miami Says She & Diddy Are Done

 It appears that the rumors were true that Yung Miami is officially back on the market as she and Diddy are kaput.

-According to Page Six, Yung Miami confirmed that after a year and change of apparent golden showers and Diddy allegedly fathering children with another woman, the two are no longer an item.
+According to Page Six, Yung Miami confirmed that after a year and change of apparent golden showers and Diddy fathering a child with another woman, the two are no longer an item.

 “We’re still friends!
 We’re still good friends!” the “Ex For A Reason” hitmaker told The Cut.
 “But we’re single.
 That’s not my man.”